sourcegraph/jetbrains/README.md

 ### Usage

-- Cody Free: This version of Cody is available entirely free for all developers.
-It includes up to 500 autocomplete suggestions & 20 chat/command invocations per month.
-- Cody Pro: This is an expanded version of Cody for developers who want to use it every day, for either work or personal projects, with no usage limits.
-Cody Pro is available for $9/user/month.
+This plugin works for all Cody plans, including Cody Free, Cody Pro, and Cody Enterprise.

-You can find more information on our [pricing page](https://sourcegraph.com/pricing).
+You can find detailed information about Cody's available plans [on our website](https://sourcegraph.com/pricing?utm_source=plugins.jetbrains.com&utm_medium=referral).

 ### Programming language support